PeterQuinn925/Arduino/Cat Tracker/README.md

 I am not sure how permanent the IP address associated with the Oracle Cloud server is.
 If it ever changes after I deploy the device, I will be out of luck.
 So, I found a free simple DNS service called DuckDNS, created an account and a domain.
 I then updated the Heltec device script to use the DuckDNS DNS URL.
 If the IP address changes, I'll just have to update the DuckDNS entry and it will be good to go.
 ## Field Testing
 <img src="https://github.com/user-attachments/assets/dc5d0845-3fc9-4024-9e42-c87489d88ec3" width="300" height="200"><figcaption>Beta Tester</figcaption>
+The Beta tester was not thrilled with the collar initially.

 Give access to the Grafana instance to the ultimate user of the system and see how they like it.